 Scroll down to the nutrition facts panel under the recipe and prepared to get blown away.
 I turned on all the B-vitamins (those help power your metabolism) and it’s pretty amazing.
 Not to mention the 16.8 grams of fiber – geez.
 Make sure you’re drinking water.

-Try this and let me know what you think.
+Try this and let me know what you think of these slow roasted sweet potatoes with vegan chili.
 It’s a keeper for me.Print

 4 medium sweet potatoes